alantech/iasql/README.md

 # Cloud infrastructure as data in PostgreSQL

-[IaSQL](https://iasql.com) is open-source software that treats infrastructure as data by maintaining a 2-way connection between a cloud account and a PostgreSQL database.
+[IaSQL](https://iasql.com) is open-source software to inspect and provision cloud infrastructure via SQL by maintaining a 2-way connection between an unmodified PostgreSQL database and your AWS account.
+The rows in the database tables represent the infrastructure in your cloud account.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./site/static/img/ec2-typewriter_dark.gif">